jeremenichelli/personal-site/posts/2015-08-15-using-web-fonts.md

 ## Hitting the user experience spot

-Both scenarios are not desirable. **FOUT** will cause you're page to **blink** because of the physical differences between the font that's being displayed at the moment and the custom one. **FOIT** will literally **hide** your text content when the custom font has been loaded while the browser is re-paints the whole site.
+Both scenarios are not desirable. **FOUT** will cause you're page to _shift_ because of the physical differences between the font that's being displayed at the moment and the custom one. **FOIT** will literally _hide_ your text content when the custom font has been loaded while the browser is re-paints the whole site.

-You will have to choose between **blink** and **hide**.
+You will have to choose between _shift_ and _hide_.

 The first one, while it's not perfect, prioritizes showing something to the user while the font is being loaded.
 Content first approaches were the trending thing in front end development last year with above-the-fold and critical CSS being the star of the show, so it makes sense to go that way.

 If there's a font that's taking a while to load is better to show content to the user until everything is ready.
-Google's <a href="https://developers.google.com/speed/pagespeed/insights/" target="_blank">PageSpeed Insight</a> will penalize you if you don't follow this approach, for example.
+Google's [PageSpeed Insight](//developers.google.com/speed/pagespeed/insights/) will penalize you if you don't follow this approach, for example.

-After hearing about this, I just loaded the stylesheet containing the **@font-face** declaration by JavaScript, wait for the `onload` event to fire and add a class to the _body_ or _html_ tag to change the font-family of the site by CSS.
+After hearing about this, I just loaded the stylesheet containing the `@font-face` declaration by JavaScript, wait for the `onload` event to fire and add a class to the `body` or `html` tag to change the font-family of the site by CSS.

 ```js
 var fontStyleSheet = document.createElement('link');